 After a car accident, you may notice immediate, intense pain in your back accompanied by numbness in your limbs.
 The doctor in the emergency room may conduct an examination and recommend a CT scan or magnetic resonance imaging MRI to document the physician’s suspicions regarding the ruptured disc.

 X-rays taken in the emergency room cannot detect a herniated disc, so if you have ongoing pain after an accident and have not received a further scan, you may want to visit your doctor for further evaluation.
-You may need to assertively ask for an MRI when symptoms do not improve with conservative treatment.
+You may need to ask for an MRI when symptoms do not improve with conservative treatment.

-Symptoms of Disc Problems
+What Are Symptoms of Disc Problems

 Bulging or herniated discs can cause a range of problems, including:

 - Numbness or tingling along the affected nerves